Click on one of the links below for your educational programme:

 Do you have any questions or remarks about education or the faculty?
 We are here for you!
 Below is explained who to contact for these matters.
 Furthermore, here you can find the regulation of the co-determination within the studies and the Nijmegen School of Management.

-The Commissioner Internal and Educational Affairs at Synergy represents the interests of the students of the Business Administration department.
+The Commissioner Academic Affairs at Synergy represents the interests of the students of the Business Administration department.
 The commissioner acts as the first contact person in case there are complaints about education in Business Administration.
 Do you have questions about for example summaries, tutoring, ordering books or readers, the facilities or contact information?
-Please send an email to our Commissioner Internal and Educational Affairs or you can come by at the Synergy office (EOS 00.180).
+Please send an email to our Commissioner Academic Affairs or you can come by at the Synergy office (EOS 00.180).

 - Study advisors

 The study advisors are the first to contact for study guidance.
 If you have questions about your own study progress or want to discuss problems (both study-related and personal), you can contact these advisors.
-Ms. Maud Hippmann is the study advisor for the bachelor's degree in Business Administration.
-Mr. Lucas Meijssen is the study advisor for the bachelor's degree in Bedrijfskunde.
-Ms. Charissa van Mourik is the study advisor for the bachelor of International Business Administration.
-Mrs Remke Friesen is the study advisor for the master students.
-You can find their contact information here.
+You can find their contact information of your study advisor here.
+The study advisor for all master programmes in Business Administraton is Remke Friesen.

 - Programme committee (Dutch abbreviation: OLC)

-Each field of study has its own educational committee.
-The OLC monitors the quality of the program and consists of students, teachers and study advisors.
+Each field of study has its own programme committee.
+This committee monitors the quality of the program and consists of students, teachers and study advisors.
 The main tasks are the evaluation of education and giving an opinion on the annual adoption of the Education and Examination Regulations (EER).
-Furthermore, the OLC is the place where students and teachers can talk to each other about all matters of education.
-The committee may issue both solicited unsolicited advice to the Dean and the Management Team.
-The Commissioner Internal and Educational Affairs also has a place in the OLC.
+So if you have any questions or remarks about your educational programme, please contact the programme committee.
 More information can be found here.

 - Examination Board